maximilianluc/LSSVM-TNKF/README.md

+# LSSVM-TNKF

-# LSSVM-TNKF (Least Squares Support Vector Machines - Tensor Network Kalman Filter)
+(Least Squares Support Vector Machines - Tensor Network Kalman Filter)

-Recursive tensor network bayesian learning of large-Scale LS-SVMs.
+Recursive tensor network Bayesian learning of large-Scale LSSVMs.
+In this repository, the TNKF implementations on three datasets are stored.